Understanding Dyslexia & How We Can Help

 Have difficulty with spelling and rely on a phonetic approach to spell words

-Have poor writing fluency and can take a long time to write a small amount of information
+Have poor writing fluency, and can take a long time to write a small amount of information

-Avoid reading aloud or are reluctant to share their written work
+Avoid reading aloud, or are reluctant to share their written work

 Learn to compensate for, or hide their difficulties in reading and writing

-Better express their understanding through oral language
+Better express their understanding verbally

 Our Approach: MSL Tutoring